This page last updated June 1, 2020 8:30am

 |Sacramental Preparation||Webinars, Articles, etc.||Virtual Gathering Highlights||OLFF Newsletters|

-Resources offered by USCCB Catholic Current
+Resources offered by USCCB Catholic Current or Coronavirus COVID-19 page

 - Offer a non-anxious presence that witnesses authentic faith in the face of challenge.
 Make time to prepare a few options for connecting with parishioners and to manage your own feelings so you can listen to people with love and confidence in God.